 Botanical: Marrubium vulgare

-actions: anthelmintic, antibacterial, expectorant, decongestant, diaphoretic, bitter tonic, cholagogue, digestive, diuretic, emmenagogue, laxative
+actions: anthelmintic, antibacterial, anti-inflammatory, expectorant, decongestant, diaphoretic, bitter tonic, cholagogue, digestive, diuretic, emmenagogue, laxative

 parts used: flowers and leaves